fscorrupt/awesome-stars/README.md

 - [ossu/computer-science](https://github.com/ossu/computer-science) - 🎓 Path to a free self-taught education in Computer Science!
 - [tg12/gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) - This is a repository that aims to provide updates on the status of jailbreaking the OpenAI GPT language model.
 - [iptv-org/epg](https://github.com/iptv-org/epg) - Utilities for downloading the EPG (Electronic Program Guide) for thousands of TV channels from hundreds of sources.
-- [f/prompts.chat](https://github.com/f/prompts.chat) - a.k.a.
+- [f/prompts.chat](https://github.com/f/prompts.chat) - f.k.a.
 Awesome ChatGPT Prompts.
 Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.
 - [foundation/foundation-sites](https://github.com/foundation/foundation-sites) - The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.
 - [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
 Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.
 - [petersem/posterr](https://github.com/petersem/posterr) - A digital poster app for Plex, Sonarr, Radarr, and Readarr